OWASP/Intelligent-Intrusion-Detection-System/README.md

 As we don't have a requirements.txt as of now, The user must manually install all packages.
 The List of packages are:-
 - Django,restframework
--sklearn,numpy,pandas
+- sklearn,numpy,pandas
--Keras,PyTorch,Cuda(if Nvidia GPU support is available)
+- Keras,PyTorch,Cuda(if Nvidia GPU support is available)

 ## Usage
 First the user needs to configure the json file named config.json by mentioning the model and all the hypermaters, which are to be used.